chrisb09/redis_load_store/README.md

 ### Operating system

 So far only tested on linux (debian 12), but other linux distros should work fine too, macos as well.
-In theory this should also work on linux, base64 url encode is used after all, but there's a potential issue with filename limits.
+In theory this should also work on windows, base64 url encode is used after all, but there's a potential issue with filename limits.
 While to some degree this affects all operating systems, windows has by default a comparatively small path size limit, which can be extended by changing settings.
 For more information: https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry